 There are only a few foods in my kitchen that I’m willing to use beyond my dinner plate.
 Let’s be honest, you’ll NEVER find me putting mayonnaise in my hair.
 Maybe because mayo is made of eggs and the idea of purposely putting eggs in my hair kinda grosses me out.
 However, I am seriously tempted to keep a jar of coconut oil in my bathroom.

-Coconut oil relieves dandruff and can be used in place of lotion to condition skin (try this homemade face lotion recipe here).
+Coconut oil relieves dandruff and can be used in place of lotion to condition skin.
 Actually, the naturally occurring anti-oxidants in coconut oil make it the perfect anti-aging moisturizer and even soothes skin abrasions and burns!

 Many commercial deodorants contain aluminum and this is a big issue, especially considering the sensitive area we use deodorant.
 Heavy on Wholesome has a WAY easy recipe for homemade deodorant that you literally could go into your kitchen and make tonight.
 It even passed her macho Naval Aviator husband’s long-flight test!